sandstorm-io/sandstorm/docs/administering/email.md

 "Connection timed out."
 In that case, check if your outbound SMTP provider supports alternative ports such as 587 or 2525.

+**sandcats.io users:** Since [the sandcats dynamic DNS & HTTPS service](sandcats.md) does not support special DNS records that improve email deliverability, we recommend you configure a **Server's own email address** on a domain you personally control, not your sandcats subdomain.
+Then, be sure to use an SMTP provider to configure that domain and your DNS provider to configure SPF/DKIM records.

 ## Receiving email into Sandstorm app instances

 ### Prerequisites